input-output-hk/catalyst-core/book/src/08_event-db/01_development.md

-# Election DB Local Development
+# Event DB Local Development

-The Election DB is targeted to a Postgresql Database, and for local development, an instance must be running.
+The Event DB is targeted to a Postgresql Database, and for local development, an instance must be running.

 ## Installing Postgresql

-Please see your operating systems specific guides for installing and configuring Postgresql.
+Please see your operating systems' specific guides for installing and configuring Postgresql.

 ## Initialize the Database